mongodb/docs/content/install-mongodb-enterprise-on-suse.md

 These packages will automatically install all of MongoDB's dependencies, and are the recommended installation method.

 Note: SUSE Linux Enterprise Server and potentially other SUSE distributions ship with virtual memory address space limited to 8 GB by default.
-You *must* adjust this in order to prevent virtual memory allocation failures as the database grows.
-The SLES packages for MongoDB adjust these limits in the default scripts, but you will need to make this change manually if you are using custom scripts and/or the tarball release rather than the SLES packages.
+You *must* adjust this in order to prevent virtual memory allocation failures as the database grows.The SLES packages for MongoDB adjust these limits in the default scripts, but you will need to make this change manually if you are using custom scripts and/or the tarball release rather than the SLES packages.

 ## Install MongoDB Enterprise

 Note: To install a different version of MongoDB, please refer to that version's documentation.
-For example, see version [3.2](../install-mongodb-enterprise-on-suse/).
+For example, see version [3.4](../install-mongodb-enterprise-on-suse/).

 ### Step 1: Import the MongoDB public key